Vasco Núñez de Balboa: Downfall and death

 At that point, the rivalry between Balboa and Pedrarias ceased abruptly, due in large part to the intercession of Bishop de Quevedo and Isabel de Bobadilla, who arranged for Balboa's marriage to María de Peñalosa, one of Pedrarias' daughters, who was in Spain.
 Shortly thereafter, the bishop left for Spain and the marriage took place by proxy (they would never meet because she was in Spain and Balboa would never return to his homeland).
 The friendship between Pedrarias and Balboa lasted barely two years, but in that time Balboa came to show great filial affection toward his father-in-law.

 Balboa wished to continue exploring the South Sea, but Pedrarias did everything possible to delay his departure.
 In light of the new relationship between them, Pedrarias could not stop him indefinitely, and he finally consented to let Balboa go on his new expedition, giving him license to explore for a year and a half.

-In 1519, Balboa moved to Acla with 300 men and, using the manpower of the natives and African slaves, managed to gather the materials necessary to build new ships.
+In 1518, Balboa moved to Acla with 300 men and, using the manpower of the natives and African slaves, managed to gather the materials necessary to build new ships.
 He traveled to the Balsas River (Río Balsas), where he had four ships built.
-He travelled 74 km through the Pacific, surrounding the Pearl Islands and the coasts of Darién, up to Puerto Piñas, so named because of the large amounts of pineapples (piñas) he found there.
+He travelled 74 km through the Pacific, surrounding the Pearl Islands and the coasts of Darién, up to Puerto Piñas, so named because of the large numbers of pineapples (piñas) he found there.
 He then returned to Acla, to continue the construction of sturdier ships.
 It is believed Balboa built pirate ships near Panama's Ancon Port and later sailed North, sacking villages along the way.
 Around this time, Pacific coastal villages as far north as the central coast of Mexico reported pirate attacks.
 How far North Balboa traveled remains undocumented.